lumik/sprelay/STYLEGUIDE.md

   generally known and not ambiguous
 * **file** names – all lowercase, can include underscores (`_`) and dashes (`-`), prefer underscores
+* **type** names – CamelCase with no underscores, i.e. type names should start with a capital letter and have a capital letter for each new word.
+It applies to names of all custom types as classes, structs, type aliases, enums, and type template	parameters.
 * **variable** names – all lowercase with underscore between words, a class private data members (not methods) should have trailing underscore, struct data members are withou trailing underscore